 How Much Macaroni and Cheese Is Safe for Dogs?

 How much mac and cheese can a dog eat is a question that many pet owners have.
 The answer, unfortunately, is not a straightforward one.
-Dogs can eat mac and cheese, but they should not have too much of it.
-It is high in fat and sodium, which can be bad for dogs.
-They should only eat a small amount of it, and it is not recommended as a regular part of their diet.
+Dogs can eat mac and cheese, but they shouldn’t have too much of it.
+They should only eat a little, and we don’t recommend it as a regular part of their diet.

 A whole Kraft packet would definitely be too much for your pup.
 It is better to serve him plain macaroni, even though he loves cheese.